Azure/azure-quickstart-templates/glassfish-on-suse/README.md

 - This template can be deployed directly through the Azure Portal, by clicking the 'Deploy to Azure' button found at the top of this README.md file.

-- This template can be deployed via the command line (using Azure PowerShell or the Azure CLI) using the scripts located in the root folder of the azure-quickstart-templates repository.
+- You can also deploy this template via command line (using Azure PowerShell or the Azure CLI) using the scripts located in the root folder of the 'azure-quickstart-templates' repository.
 To achieve this, simply execute the script and pass in the folder name of this quickstart (glassfish-on-suse), as indicated by the following commands.

 PowerShell
   ```